-

 - Annual production: approx. 50,000 bottles

-- Vineyard: approx. 6 hectares
+- Vineyard area: approx. 6 hectares

 - Organic cultivation (not certified)